 - Interactions due to adjunct therapy– A classic biopharmaceutical incompatibility is the interaction between tetracycline antibiotics and antacids containing aluminium, calcium, magnesium, bismuth and zinc ions.
 The tetracycline antibiotics chelates with these metallic ions to form complexes which only are not poorly absorbed, but also have reduced antibacterial effects.

 - Increase in gastrointestinal motility – Certain excipients such as sorbitol and xylitol have the tendency to increase gastrointestinal motility, thus reducing the available time for absorption of drugs like metoprolol.
 The effect is very much dependent on the amount of the excipient administered at one time.
-Polyethylene glycol 400 has also been reported to influence on the absorption of ranitidine.
+Polyethylene glycol 400 has also been reported to influence the absorption of ranitidine.

 Analytical Methods for Drug – Excipient Incompatibility